-Retro gaming is possible (modern titles since around 2000 require far greater hardware resources) as is multimedia playback; remarkably the Raspberry Pi is capable of HD video.
+Retro gaming is possible (modern titles since around 2000 require far greater hardware resources) as is multimedia playback; remarkably the Pi is capable of HD video.
 You might also use the device as a web server, NAS controller, home security computer… the possibilities are endless!

 Later in the guide we’ll be taking a look at operating systems and media centre software.
-Meanwhile, Section 8: Fascinating Uses for the Raspberry Pi provides an overview of many other uses for the computer.
+Meanwhile, Section 8: Fascinating Uses for the Pi provides an overview of many other uses for the computer.

-For such a small computer you would probably expect the specs of the Raspberry Pi to be low.
+For such a small computer you would probably expect the specs of the Pi to be low.
 In some respects you would be right – but this device isn’t so stripped back that you won’t be able to gain some use from it.

-Some components, such as storage, are left to the Raspberry Pi’s buyer to deal with.
+Some components, such as storage, are left to the Pi’s buyer to deal with.
 Cables and even the device’s case are not included when you purchase one of these devices new.

-You’ll be surprised at how much is available for the Raspberry Pi in terms of peripherals and storage, and this is largely due to the hardware options provided by the device and its system specification.
+You’ll be surprised at how much is available for the Pi in terms of peripherals and storage, and this is largely due to the hardware options provided by the device and its system specification.